Commercial Garage Doors vs. Residential Garage DoorsNovember 17, 2021

 At Halo Overhead Doors, our motto is “Tough doors, loyal service,” and that’s precisely what you’ll get when you partner with us.

 We are a family-owned, full-service garage door company and one of Texas’ premier garage door businesses.
 We offer the most extensive selections of doors in Houston, and our staff members have years of collective expertise.
 We also take enormous pride in our long-term customer relationships and are dedicated to kind, caring, helpful customer service.
-Our quality doors are rugged and reliable over the long term, and when you need us, our friendly service gets the job done right.
+Whether your need a commercial or residential garage door, our quality doors are rugged and reliable over the long term, and when you need us, our friendly service gets the job done right.

 Contact us today to get started on finding a residential or commercial garage door solution.